Harun Rashid Khan: Outstanding achievement

 Khan was the Chairman of the RBI Internal Group on Rural Credit and Microfinance, which is popularly known as the Khan Committee.
 Based on the recommendations of the Khan Committee, RBI prepared guidelines for expansion of the banking outreach through the Business Facilitator and Business Correspondent models with ICT support, which revolutionized the spread of financial inclusion in India.

 Towards the end of his career, Khan chaired the "Working Group on Development of Corporate Bond Market in India".
 Its report, also popularly referred to as "Khan Committee Report" considered various structural issues impinging on the development of a deep corporate bond market in India.

-Personal life

-Khan is married to Rosy and has a daughter named Sara.
-Khan is a strict vegetarian, while all other members in his family are non-vegetarian.
-This habit has won him the epithet of Vegetarian Khan.